 - Increased candidate satisfaction by 17 percentage points to 95%

 “The talent acquisition process was our base,” said Walkenhorst.
 “Once we fixed our talent acquisition model, everything else fell into place.
 We were able to achieve our patient satisfaction goals, elevate care and become a higher-performing organization.”

 To identify the right partner for your organization, consider the following criteria:

 1. Deep Domain Expertise: An RPO partner must really know healthcare.
-Ask to see the prospective partner’s list of clients, or to speak with the head of healthcare to determine how well they understand the industry, workforce needs and culture.
+Ask to see the prospective partner’s list of clients.
+Or you can speak with the head of healthcare to determine how well they understand the industry, workforce needs and culture.

 2. Metric Capabilities: Look at metric capabilities and access to quantifiable data to measure the effectiveness of your recruitment efforts and inform future strategies.

-3. Scalability: Ask how processes are designed to scale up or down to meet the demands of your long- and short-term hiring needs.
+3. Scalability: Ask how processes are designed to scale up or down to meet the demands of your long-term and short-term hiring needs.

 4. Tools and Technologies: Examine how access to new tools and technologies will increase the efficacy of your talent acquisition processes.

 5. Culture Fit: Explore whether you want a transactional or transformative model and talk to a variety of potential partners to find a firm who understands your organization, team and culture.

 RPO partnerships can provide a cost-effective way to build a more targeted talent community to fill your organization’s fluctuating hiring needs.
 The future success of healthcare organizations will demand a solid foundation of talent who can drive quality and patient-focused strategic initiatives forward.